-The internal road network for this Conceptual Scheme shall consist of a Grand Boulevard (27m Urban Primary Collector), three collector roads (20m Urban Residential Collector) and local residential roads (15m Urban Residential) (see Figure 14 - Internal Transportation Network).
+Cost recovery for Regional Transportation Network upgrades as required by the approved TIA will be negotiated and any benefiting users and/or landowners will be required to share in construction cost.
+The internal road network for this Conceptual Scheme shall consist of a Grand Boulevard (27m Urban Primary Collector), two three collector roads (20m Urban Residential Collector) and local residential roads (single & double-loaded) (15m Urban Residential) (see Figure 14 - Internal Transportation Network).
 The roads within the Market Place will be specified at the subdivision and development permit stage.

 The road network has been designed to follow the rolling topography of the site.
-The Grand Boulevard is the key spine within the development and has been designed to include a landscaped boulevard and median to provide a parkway driving experience.
+The Grand Boulevard is the key spine within the development and has been designed to include a landscaped boulevard and median of varying widths to provide a parkway driving experience.
 The Grande Boulevard will have two feeder collector roads, one to the north of the market place and one west of the ravine, and transition to a collector towards the Northwest of the plan area and its connection to Bearspaw Road.
-The remaining roads are primarily double-loaded residential.
-Traffic control systems will consist of roundabouts and stop sign controlled intersections.
+The remaining roads will consist of either a single or double-loaded residential designs are primarily double-loaded residential.
+Single-loaded roads are proposed to minimize the need for retaining walls in order to better conform to the existing natural topography.
+All road standards will be modified from County standards in order to provide landscaping aesthetics and to adapt to the natural topography of the site.